Anant2709/halloween-ball-toss-game-2025/README.md

 # 🎃 Halloween Ball Toss Game

 A Halloween-themed interactive game using an ESP32 microcontroller with 4 vibration sensors.
-Players throw a ball at a cardboard target, trying to hit the randomly selected "good" square!
+Players throw a ball at a cardboard target to earn points!
+Each target square is worth 25, 50, 75, or 100 points, randomly assigned after each throw.

 ## 🎮 How It Works

 1. **Hardware**: 4 vibration sensors are placed behind a cardboard target
-2. **Game Logic**: One sensor is randomly designated as "good", the other three are "bad"
+2. **Game Logic**: Each sensor is worth points: 25, 50, 75, or 100 points (randomly assigned)
 3. **Gameplay**: Players throw a ball at the target
-   - Hit the good sensor → Success sound plays! 🎉
+   - Hit any sensor → Earn points and hear a sound! 🎉
-   - Hit a bad sensor → Failure sound plays! 💥
+   - Higher points = Better sound effects
+   - Score is tracked automatically
-4. **Randomization**: After each hit, the game locks for 5 seconds, then randomly selects a new "good" sensor
+4. **Randomization**: After each hit, the game locks for 5 seconds, then randomly reassigns the point values to different sensors

 ## 📋 Hardware Requirements